brianreumere/data-brokers/README.md

 # Data brokers

 A repo of data brokers to help with opt outs.
-Each data broker has a YAML file in the `data/` directory.
+Each data broker has a YAML file in the `data` directory.

 ## Schema

 A full schema for the YAML files is below.
-All keys other than the top-level key, `names`, and `url` are optional and should be treated as unknown if they are absent.
+The top-level key, `names`, and `url` are required.
+All other keys are optional and should be treated as unknown if they are absent.
 Generally if keys are included they should also have **all** of their subkeys.
 See [Opt-out process types](#opt-out-process-types) for valid values for the `process` field.

 ```yaml
 someSite: